Andrew Oldham

-Andrew Stephen Oldham (born 1978) is an American lawyer and jurist who serves as a United States circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
+Andrew Stephen Oldham (born 1978) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
 He was appointed in 2018 by President Donald Trump.
 Prior to his appointment, Oldham was the general counsel to Texas Governor Greg Abbott and an associate at the law firm Kellogg, Hansen, Todd, Figel & Frederick.

 Early life and education

 Oldham was born in 1978 in Richmond, Virginia.
 He graduated from the University of Virginia in 2001 with a Bachelor of Arts with highest honors.
 He then studied at the University of Cambridge on a Harry S. Truman Scholarship, receiving a Master of Philosophy with first-class honours in 2002.
 He then attended Harvard Law School, where he was an editor of the Harvard Journal of Law and Public Policy and a semi-finalist in the Ames Moot Court Competition.
 He graduated in 2005 with a Juris Doctor, magna cum laude.